 - Students cannot withdraw from single courses during a term; they must withdraw completely from AUA. - Students withdrawing from AUA before CAS 1 will receive a grade of W for all coursework.
-If students withdraw after CAS 1, they will receive a grade of WF (withdrawn failing) or WP (withdrawn passing) based upon their score(s) on the CAS exam(s) taken to date. - Refund calculations, if required, are based on the official withdrawal date, as determined by the Office of the Registrar. - Students who receive WF at the time of withdrawal will be reviewed by the Admissions Committee to determine whether they are eligible for readmission. - Students failing at the time of withdrawal will need to restart the term they withdrew from if they are readmitted. - A W, WP, or WF grade appears on your transcript.
+If students withdraw after CAS 1, they will receive a grade of WF (withdrawn failing) or WP (withdrawn passing) based upon their score(s) on the CAS exam(s) taken to date. - Refund calculations, if required, are based on the official withdrawal date, as determined by the Office of the Registrar. - Students will need to restart the term they withdrew from if they are readmitted. - A W, WP, or WF grade appears on your transcript.
 The W, WP, or WF grade will not count in the calculation of the student's GPA.
-W, WP, or WF grades are not replaceable with an R grade.

-- Students who apply for an extended leave of absence while having a failing average must withdraw from the university. - Students who wish to withdraw during preclinical sciences must submit their signed withdrawal form and complete the withdrawal process within 14 days from their last date of attendance.
+W, WP, or WF grades are not replaceable with an R grade. - Students who apply for an extended leave of absence while having a failing average must withdraw from the university. - Students who wish to withdraw during preclinical sciences must submit their signed withdrawal form and complete the withdrawal process within 14 days from their last date of attendance.
 Failure to comply with this requirement may result in administrative withdrawal from the university.